MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXOMailboxFolderStatistics.md

 ```

 ### -ExternalDirectoryObjectId
-The ExternalDirectoryObjectId parameter specifies the object ID for the Azure Active Directory account as the external directory object id of the mailbox.
+The ExternalDirectoryObjectId parameter identifies the mailbox you want to view by using the ObjectId of the mailbox in Azure Active Directory.
+You can use this value instead of the Identity parameter.

 ```yaml
 Type: Guid